shaharjacob/learning-react/README.md

 3. Open vscode -> *Open folder* -> choose Desktop or wherever you want to work

+4. In vscode, in the top menu, go to: *File* -> *Auto Save*, make sure you have V on it.

-4. In vscode, in the top menu, go to: Terminal -> *new terminal*, then type:
+5. In vscode, in the top menu, go to: *Terminal* -> *new terminal*, then type:
 ```bash
 git clone https://github.com/shaharjacob/learning-react.git
 cd learning-react